verespej/blueprint-project-frontend/README.md

 npm run dev
 ```

+## TODO:

+- There's some redundancy and some refactoring could be beneficial - however, better to wait until sufficient repetition versus premature optimization

 ## UX

 1. Direct the patient through each assessment question one by one, displaying only one question at a time